Suk-Be/gatsby/README.md

-##single page webapp
+# I/O Tool for maintaining items in storage
-The project is rudimentary based on Gatsby's default starter.
+## The project is not production ready
-To setup a default configuration for the programming interface.
+The project was killed because of missing ressources and re-prioritizing.

+Some of the frontend is done and uses react with gatsby.
+Worth mentioning is the robust and scalable design system.

-##Design System
+## Design System
 A Design system is used to be flexible on changes to the code and make the system configurable for other projects

-####Typography
+#### Typography
 webfonts are used in two ways
 - selfhosting (with gatsby-browser.js)
 - google fonts (with npm gatsby-plugin-web-font-loader, configured in gatsby-config.js)

-####Styled Components and global css
+#### Styled Components and global css
 global styles are used to keep the styling code dry
 - utils/css/index.js
 - styled components are used to style html tags

+#### Layout system
+The common layout for all pages is a wrapper component which can be found in the folder **src/components/allPages**.

-####Layout Grid system
+#### Component system
-- header component should always be on top
-- footer component should always be on bottom
-- main component should use the remaining space responsively to fill in the content

-####Postioning Elements with spans
+The pain in many constantly growing enterprise react eco systems is the growth of the component amount.
+Which comes with a price of increasing communication and additional effort to avoid duplicates.

+The component architecture is designed to be capped by the size of available html tags.

+Styled components declarative instances with their own styling props to make them scale nicely in one place to look for.

+An extreme example would be input.js. that has
+- type button
+    - reset
+    - submit
+    - login
+    - logout
+- type text
+    - name
+    - etc.
+- type radio, number, password, range, file, date, email

+An common example would be headline.js. that is styled individually
+- headline
-- span.js exports
+- subheadline

+##### Divs and Spans
+are used for layout purposes
-- vertical and horizontal alignments of contents
+- vertical and horizontal alignments of contents within the wrapped component

-####Module based Responsive Typography
+- vertical and horizontal spaces between components in macro layouts

+#### Measurements
+**Fonts**
 https://css-tricks.com/rems-ems/
 - rem for main (html tag)
+- em for all children of main

+**gaps, rows and paddings**
+- rem for main (html tag)
-- em for children of main
+- em for all children of main

-####Unit measuring system
+**Unit measuring system**
   layout grid: gaps, rows and paddings
-- percentage
+- percentage (relative to parent)
-- fr
+- fr (dynamic spacing)
-- vh
+- vh (whole screen events)

-components: gaps, rows and paddings
-- rem for main (html tag)
-- em for children of main

-Typography, Main, Header and Footer: dynamic css rendering
-- fluid calculation of pixel units based on view port width a max value and a min value
+**fluid Base Grid**
+- seamless responsive behaviour on resizing the browser
+- JS Function fluidCSS() calculates parameters for css calc() function so that the heavy lifting on restyling the page is done by css and the browser
 - https://www.madebymike.com.au/writing/precise-control-responsive-typography/
 - https://nilsb.org/2019-02-12-sass-mixins-in-styled-components/

-Own imlementation with fluidCSS() function

-####Responsive Baseline Grid

 ## Testing